CMingTseng/DrivingTextToSpeechAndroid/README.md

     <br/>b.&nbsp;&nbsp;&nbsp;Open ```strings.xml``` file and set your own 'Project Number' to ```google_api_project_number``` resource.
 3. That's it, you have your own application detecting when a user leaves and arrives home.

+##Testing while developing
+Obviously, it's not very convenient for a developer to receive start and finish driving on realtime, so, Neura has generated an events simulation, and you can connect it with your application by calling : ```mNeuraApiClient.simulateAnEvent();``` and for example, generate the event : 'UserStartedDriving'<br/>
+FYI, you need to be logged in to Neura in order to simulate an event.<br/> You can read about it more on <a href ="http://docs.theneura.com/android/com/neura/standalonesdk/service/NeuraApiClient.html#simulateAnEvent--">Simulate event method</a>.

 ##Support
+1. Go to <a href="https://dev.theneura.com/docs/getstarted">getting started with Neura</a> for more details.
+2. You can read classes and api methods at <a href ="http://docs.theneura.com/android/com/neura/standalonesdk/service/NeuraApiClient.html">Neura Sdk Reference</a>.
-You can ask question and view existing questions with the Neura tag on <a href="https://stackoverflow.com/questions/tagged/neura?sort=newest&pageSize=30">StackOverflow</a>.
+3. You can ask question and view existing questions with the Neura tag on <a href="https://stackoverflow.com/questions/tagged/neura?sort=newest&pageSize=30">StackOverflow</a>.